|Ancient Kodava (Photo by Richter, 1870)|

 The name of the Raja, Pemma Virappa, sounds very similar to the traditional names of the Coorgs.
 Kaliat Ponnappa, Cheppudi Chittavva, Ketoli Changappa and Mukkati Ipanna were some ancient Coorg personalities.
 They could be known as Kaliatanda Ponnappa, Cheppudira Chittavva, Ketolira Changappa and Mukkatira Ipanna as well.
 So Pemma Virappa would be known as Pemmanda Virappa.
 The Pemmanda are a well-known Coorg family name.
 Names like Virappa, Monnayya, Biddayya and Ipanna have been used by the ancient Coorgs but are no longer used by the present day Coorgs.
 Pemma means 'respected' in Kodava thakk, this is the root word for the common Coorgi name Pemmayya (or Pemmaiah) as well.

 According to B. L. Rice there was the mention of a Kodava family name in an inscription dated around 1000 CE.
-This mentioned name was Kunindora (probably meaning Kunjindera) which, however, no longer exists.
+This mentioned name was Kunindora (probably meaning 'Kunjindera') which, however, no longer exists.
+This would hence be a clan which has gone extinct over the ages.

 Origins of the clan names